 d.
-Manager reviews the events and correspondence that led to the meeting.
-He or she answers any questions about this material that the Board of Directors or others may have.
+A Management representative will summarize the facts of the complaint and any provisions of the rules or other governing documents alleged to have been violated and will summarize Management’s investigation, the correspondence and any other relevant information obtained by Management before the hearing.
+The Management representative will respond to any questions about that the Board of Directors or others may have.

 e.
-The President then asks the complainant to add any new statements or comments that may be appropriate to update the case.
+The President then will ask any Complainants to make any statements or provide any additional information that may be appropriate for the Board’s consideration, and to present testimony from any witnesses.

 f.
-The respondent and his or her representative or attorney are then given a chance to give their views.
-At this time, he or she has an opportunity to raise questions with the complainant about any facts in the case which may not be clear to him or her.
-The GHI counsel, if present, and Board members may ask for clarification of any materials presented by either party.
+The Respondent and his or her assistant or attorney then will be given an opportunity to make any statements or provide any additional information that may be appropriate for the Board’s consideration, and to present testimony from any witnesses.

 g.
-When this period of discussion is concluded, witnesses for the member making the complaint are brought in individually to give their statements and to answer questions.
+The Respondent and his or her assistant or attorney also shall be permitted to ask questions of Management or of any Complainant or witness about their statements or evidence.
+These questions must be directed to the President, who then will ask the appropriate person to respond.

 h.
-After all the witnesses for the member making the complaint are heard, witnesses for the respondent are brought in individually to make their restatements and to answer questions that may be presented.
+The Corporation’s legal counsel, if present, and Board members may direct questions to any Complainants, to any witnesses and to the Respondent.

 i.
-At the conclusion of the appearance of all witnesses, the complaining member may present a summary, as may the respondent or his or her representative or legal counsel.
+At the conclusion of the presentations of evidence and witnesses, the Complainant may present a concluding statement, as may the Respondent or his or her assistant or legal counsel.

 j.
-The President adjourns the formal hearing and calls the Board into executive session.
+The President then will adjourn the hearing and excuse all persons in attendance.

+k.
+After the Complainants, the Respondent and any witnesses or others have departed, the President shall reconvene the Board in executive session, with Management, the Corporation’s legal counsel (if in attendance), and any Audit Committee members in attendance.

-J. BOARD REACHES DECISION
+I. BOARD DECISION

-In executive session, the Board reviews the evidence.
-If a decision is possible based on the circumstances of a particular hearing, then a formal motion is made and acted on which may include but is not limited to one of the following:
+In this executive session, the Board will discuss the evidence and any other information presented at the hearing and will reach a decision.
+The proposed decision shall be presented as a formal motion which may include but is not limited to one of the following:

-1. Dismiss the complaint because of lack of sufficient evidence or because of mitigating circumstances,
+1. To dismiss the complaint because of lack of sufficient evidence or because of other sufficient reasons,

-2. Allow a certain time for the respondent to correct the matter which was the subject of the hearing before final action is taken,
+2. To allow a certain additional time for the Respondent to correct the matter which was the subject of the hearing before enforcement action is taken by the Corporation,

-3. Direct the Manager to initiate action to terminate the member’s contract within a reasonable period (30 to 45 days), or
+3. To direct Management to initiate action to terminate the member’s Mutual Ownership Contract within a reasonable period, and, if necessary, to initiate legal action to have any occupants evicted from the unit.

-4. File for administrative or judicial relief.
+4. To file a formal action for administrative or judicial relief.

-A two-thirds vote of the entire Board is required on actions to terminate a contract.
-Other actions require only a majority vote of those Board members present.
+A two-thirds vote of the entire Board is required to terminate a contract.
+Other actions require only a majority vote of those Board members present at the hearing.

-A formal letter is written by the Manager to the respondent notifying him or hear of Board action.
-If the letter states that the Board has directed a termination of the Mutual Ownership Contract, reference is made to the member’s right to appeal to the membership at the next special or annual meeting (Section 4b, Article III of the GHI Bylaws).
-A letter is also written to the complainant regarding the Board’s action.
+A formal letter will be written by the Manager to the Respondent notifying him or hear of the Board’s decision and of any action to be taken.
+The letter may be hand-delivered, sent by a recognized overnight courier service with confirmation of delivery or sent by certified mail- return receipt requested.
+If the letter states that the Board has directed a termination of the Mutual Ownership Contract, the letter will summarize the member’s right to appeal the Board’s decision to the Corporation’s membership at the next special or annual membership meeting (Section 4b, Article III of the GHI Bylaws).
+A letter also will be written to any Complainants summarizing the Board’s action.

-K. MEMBER’S APPEAL TO THE MEMBERSHIP
+J. MEMBER’S APPEAL TO THE MEMBERSHIP